kanatzidis/Wells/README.md

 I'm working on a nicely packaged version of this but for now you can run the electron app manually:

 ```
+# If not already installed
+# (this is for ubuntu/debian, replace with your own distro's package/command as appropriate)
+sudo apt-get install libfuse-dev

 # From inside the app repo
 mkdir mnt # need this so the FUSE actually has a place to mount
 npm install

+# Rebuild native modules
+./node_modules/.bin/electron-rebuild -`./node_modules/.bin/electron -v`

 npm start
 ```